Pattern for Executable Service Specifications (PEXS)

 Explanation step 2 : Capitalizing on service descriptions independently of related design level decisions.

-For succeeding with the transformation of specifications from description of services by business experts till their implementation on the target platform by platform specialists, the pattern PEXS suggests to use the MDA specification platforms (viewpoints).
+To succeed with the transformation of specifications from description of services till their implementation on the target platform, the pattern PEXS suggests to use the MDA specification platforms (viewpoints) provided below.

-· PIM : Technical analysis and design levels that focus respectively on the technical what and how,
+· PIM (IT analysts/designers): Technical analysis and design levels that focus respectively on the technical what and how,

-· PSM : Technological analysis and design levels that focus respectively on the technological what and how
+· PSM (target platform specialists): Technological analysis and design levels that focus respectively on the technological what and how

 The figure below illustrates specification platforms assigned respectively to business experts, analysts / designers and target implementation platform specialists on the OMG's MDA infrastructure.
 The abstraction boundaries for each stakeholder are specified within parenthesis.